magical-mishka/tcw-chrome-extension/README.md

 * v1.1.0.9 - Added "click to copy" button for code in sidebar.
 Also added encoding for # in URL for popup.
 * v1.1.1.0 - Github blocks POST request to save code in iframe.
 Now form will open in new tab.
 * v1.1.1.1 - Searchbar implemented in sidebar!
 Also, removes copy button for "undefined" code snippets.
+* v1.1.1.2 - Sidebar: posts with no code display URL instead.

 ## CONTRIBUTE